Port of Portland (Oregon): Marine terminals

 Port of Portland's marine terminals are located outside the population center with nearby main line rail and interstate highways minimizing congestion for both rail and truck traffic.
 The Portland Harbor exports the second largest amount of wheat from the United States and the Columbia River system, including Portland, is third largest wheat export gateway in the world.
 The Port is the fifth largest auto import gateway in the country, and the largest mineral bulk port on the U.S. west coast.

 Marine terminals are located along the Willamette River and the Columbia River.
 Terminals are served by rail (Union Pacific and BNSF railroads), connecting interstates, and river barges.
-Around one thousand businesses and corporations are said to use the Port's marine facilities.

-Over 17 million tons of cargo move through Portland each year.
-Twelve million tons of this cargo moves through the Port of Portland-owned and operated facilities.

 Major exports include grain, soda ash, potash, automobiles, and hay; major imports are automobiles, steel, machinery, mineral bulks and other varied products.

-Imports and exports at the Port of Portland total about US$15.4 billion, annually.

 The Port's terminal facilities (T-2, T-4, and T-5 are on the Willamette River; T-6 is on the Columbia River):